Latteralus/MCPServer/documentation/TechnicalDocument.md

 ### Logging and Auditing

 1.  **Structured System Logs**: The application uses a structured logger (`pino`) configured via `config/logger.js`.
 Logs are output to the console (pretty-printed in development) and potentially files based on configuration.
 Log levels (`error`, `warn`, `info`, `debug`) are configurable via the `LOG_LEVEL` environment variable.
 All `console.*` calls have been refactored to use this logger.
 (Completed 2025-03-30)
 2.  **Database Audit Trail**: A comprehensive audit trail of significant actions (logins, messages, configuration changes, errors, etc.) is stored in the `audit_logs` database table.
 Critical security events are logged immediately, bypassing any configured batching.
 Logged details include user ID, action, timestamp, IP address, user agent, hostname, and process ID.
-Basic tamper-evidence (hash chaining via `previous_log_hash` and `current_log_hash`) is implemented for immediate logs.
+Tamper-evidence (hash chaining via `previous_log_hash` and `current_log_hash`) is implemented for immediate logs and logs written within database transactions (`logWithClient`).
+This mechanism is not applied to batched, non-critical logs due to complexity.
 (Partially Completed 2025-03-30)
 3.  **Admin Logs**: Specific admin actions might still be logged separately (e.g., in `/logs/admin/`), although the primary audit trail is the database.

 ### Database Maintenance